Course Information

 During the course you will:

-• Follow a process to explore, clarify and focus the spine of each chapter before re-writing and editing.
+• Follow a process to explore, clarify and focus the spine of each chapter with feedback from your tutor before re-writing and editing.
 To have your writing work on the page for your reader, you need to first be clear about your characters’ motivation and have a sound structure.

 • Learn how to shape your writing in a way that connects your readers emotionally with your characters and story.